Loma Linda School of Medicine (Loma Linda, CA)

 Loma Linda University School of Medicine offers a wide range of extracurricular activities for students to participate in.
 Here are some examples:

-- Community service: The school places a strong emphasis on service to the community, and many student organizations are focused on community service.
+1. Community service: A strong emphasis on service to the community, and many student organizations are focused on community service.
 Students can volunteer at local hospitals, clinics, and community organizations, or participate in global health outreach programs.

-- Research opportunities: The school has a robust research program, and students can participate in research projects under the guidance of faculty mentors.
+1. Research opportunities: A robust research program, and students can participate in research projects under the guidance of faculty mentors.
 The school also hosts an annual research symposium where students can present their work.

-- Sports and fitness: The school has a variety of intramural sports teams, including basketball, volleyball, and soccer.
+1. Sports and fitness: There is a variety of intramural sports teams, including basketball, volleyball, and soccer.
 The campus also has a fitness center with a wide range of equipment and classes.

-- Leadership development: The school offers leadership development programs and workshops for students who are interested in developing their leadership skills.
+1. Leadership development: They offer leadership development programs and workshops for students who are interested in developing their leadership skills.
 Students can also participate in student government or serve as peer mentors to underclassmen.

 Overall, Loma Linda University School of Medicine offers a diverse range of extracurricular activities that cater to a wide variety of interests.
 These activities provide opportunities for students to develop new skills, make connections with peers, and enhance their personal and professional growth.